Afudu/P13_OpenClassroom/README.md

    - Get the Render deploy hook URL from the web app settings.
    - Get the deployed app URL from the web app settings.
 5. Account credentials set up as GitHub secrets.
-6. GitHub actions Workflow creation placed in ```.github/workflows``` located in the root.
+6. GitHub actions Workflow creation placed in ```.github/workflows``` located in the root of the repository.

-* Note: Store secrets as environment variables.
+Note: Store secrets as environment variables.

 ### Steps
 To run the deployment: